 Given the nature of our work as a professional services company, we consider the risk of modern slavery in Kumi’s supply chain to be low.
 Nevertheless, we commit to establishing and maintaining a due diligence procedure that identifies modern slavery and other adverse social risks.

-Kumi’s employees are based in the UK and Germany.
+Kumi’s employees are based in the UK, Germany and Peru.
 Our onboarding and supplier due diligence process is undertaken in our London offices.
 Our Operations Director is responsible for onboarding new suppliers.
-This role includes overseeing Kumi’s ESG Committee, undertaking due diligence on new suppliers and reporting on these matters to the Managing Director.
+This role includes overseeing Kumi’s ESG Committee, undertaking due diligence on new suppliers and reporting on these matters to the CEO.

 1. Tracking suppliers: We record the key information of all of our suppliers in a database, such as key contact information, the country location of the supplier, the type of company the supplier is.